 Cafe de Lyon has three locations in Nagoya.
 Two of them are located within 15 minutes of walking from Nagoya Station.
 On the weekends and holidays, Café de Lyon offers a very well-balanced Morning Service.
 Enjoy two types of mini sandwiches and yogurt with fresh fruits.
 In addition to those, you get to choose between a toast with either cream cheese or jam.

-Make sure to get there on time!
-Only the first 30 customers will be lucky to get their hands on Cafe de Lyon’s Morning Service.
+For the morning service, make sure to get there on time!
+Only the first 30 customers will be lucky to get their hands on Cafe de Lyon’s “Morning”.
 Nevertheless, you can always complement your cup of tea or coffee with one of their pretty parfaits or cakes.

 Cafe de Lyon (カフェ ド リオン)